joenano/rpscrape/README.md

 You can scrape racecards for today or tomorrow, using racecards.py which saves a file containing a json object of racecard information.

 ### Examples
-There are only two parameter options, either 'today' or 'tomorrow'.
+There are only two parameter options, either `today` or `tomorrow`.

 ```
 ./racecards.py today